mmuflih55/learnLumen/README.md

 # How To Run

-maksesure .env connection is corrects ()
+make sure .env connection is correct to run the webserver:
 -   php artisan migrate
 -   php -S localhost:8000 -t public

 to run the test:
 -   ./vendor/bin/phpunit